Save Opportunities: 14

 I thought yesterday was a great day for closers, but today was amazing.
 Fourteen of the 17 games were saved and there wasn't one blown save.

-ry Wood rebounded from his disastrous blown save yesterday, but didn't make it easy on himself.
+To start, Kerry Wood rebounded from his disastrous blown save yesterday, but didn't make it easy on himself.
 He walked the bases loaded before striking out Teahen and DeJesus to end the game.

 Watching this game I felt he got lucky.
 Teahen and Dejesus were over anxious and swung at a OK cutter and some nasty curveballs.
 This will go down as a bad outing as far as management is concerned.